Mabel's Married Life

-Mabel's Married Life (1914) is an American comedy silent film made by Keystone Studios starring and co-written by Charles Chaplin and Mabel Normand, and directed by Chaplin.
-As was so often the case during his first year in film, Chaplin's character is soon staggering drunk.
+Mabel's Married Life is a 1914 American comedy silent film made by Keystone Studios starring and co-written by Charlie Chaplin and Mabel Normand, and directed by Chaplin.
+As was often the case during his first year in film, Chaplin's character is soon staggering drunk.

 The film was followed in 1915 by Mabel and Fatty's Married Life as a follow-up (but not quite a "sequel").